The usual way of a spectroscopist workflow consists in data

 already available within the RStudio) it represents an

-excellent facilitation of the data processing workflows by extensive
+excellent facilitation of data processing workflows by extensive

 programs, as already mentioned above.
 Great spectroscopy